pimeys/MySimpleUploader/README.md

 Node.js
 -------

-I decided I should not use any web server, only a library serving HTTP requests for clients.
-I also needed an event based service, so I could start only one process and handle all the requests with it.
 This was a job for Node.js, which has grown into a valid option for simple tasks like this. :)

+I decided I should only use Node.js serving HTTP for clients.
+I also needed an event based server so I could start only one process and handle all the requests with it.

 Node.js uses JavaScript so there's a great support for events and it's quite easy to monitor the progress when getting the request.